• Skip to primary navigation

 • Mac

-On most Windows computers, you should be able to enter BIOS or UEFI Settings by pressing a designated key (DEL, F1, F2, F10 or ESC), while the computer is booting up.
+On most Windows computers, you should be able to enter BIOS or UEFI Settings by pressing a designated key on the keyboard, while the computer is still in the process of booting up.
+The designated key that needs to be pressed during the startup process could be F1, F2, F10, ESC, DEL or any other key as designated by the manufacturer of the computer.

-As mentioned above, most computers provide the option to enter BIOS by pressing a designated key.
+As mentioned above, most computers provide the option to enter BIOS by pressing a designated key, which should be mentioned in the User Manual.

-1. Start your computer and watch the scrolling messages appearing on the screen of your computer.
-The designated key to Enter BIOS will be mentioned in one of the scrolling messages.
+2. As the computer starts, watch the scrolling messages appearing on the screen of your computer.
+The designated key to enter BIOS will be mentioned in one of the scrolling messages.

 Press DEL Key to Enter BIOS Setup

 Note: As the computer restarts, you will only have a few seconds to read the scrolling messages.
-Reboot the computer again, in case you miss the opportunity to read the messages properly.
+You can restart the computer again, in case you miss the opportunity to read the messages properly.

-2. Once you note down the designated key, restart your computer and press the designated key, until you see the BIOS or UEFI Settings screen.
+4. Wait for 30 seconds > press the power button to restart the computer and immediately press the designated key, until you see the BIOS/UEFI settings screen.

-Note: In case of older computers, you may need to press/release the suggested key more than once.
-Do not hold down the key and do not press the key too many times as you may end up locking the system.
+Note: Do not hold down the key for long and do not press the key too many times, as this can end up locking the system.

 Restart Windows Computer